 - Apart from this, you should also regularly monitor the form conversion and drop-offs and keep optimizing them.

 Conversion Rate Optimization is often an underestimated, yet powerful technique for marketers.
 End of the day, it is conversion that matters and marketers cannot afford to get this wrong.

 Remember Conversion Optimization is cross-channel, cross-functional and unique for each brand.
-Once you start implementing the recommendations provided across the article, you would be able to come out of your current rut as far as Conversion Rate Optimization is concerned.
+Once you thoroughly understand what is conversion optimization and start implementing the recommendations provided across the article, you would be able to come out.

 Try implementing the recommendations given in the article and share how it pans out.